Roxburgh, New Zealand: Entertainment

-Roxburgh had New Zealand's oldest operating cinema which opened 11 December 1897 on Scotland Street.
+Roxburgh Atheneum Hall, built in 1893, on Scotland Street, was shifted and redeveloped as part of Roxburgh Town Hall in 1930, its auditorium was the Roxburgh Cinema, New Zealand's oldest.
 The cinema seated 258 persons and was one of only four cinemas left in Central Otago.
 Live shows were also performed occasionally.
-The cinema was destroyed by fire in February 2025.
+The cinema was destroyed by fire on Waitangi Day 2025, the second fire that year.

+Media

+Mount Benger Mail was published in Roxburgh, from 1880 and ceased with November 26, 1941.